 Disability Living Allowance

-You can no longer make a new claim for Disability Living Allowance unless you live in Northern Ireland or you’re under 16 years old.
+You can no longer make a new claim for Disability Living Allowance unless you’re under 16 years old.
 This page explains what will happen if you’re already getting Disability Living Allowance and changing to the Personal Independence Payment (PIP).
 It also has information about how to apply for Disability Living Allowance if you live in Northern Ireland.

 On this page:

-Everyone who’s on Disability Living Allowance and was aged under 65 on 8 April 2013 will eventually be moved on to Personal Independence Payment over a period that’s expected to last to 2017.
+Everyone who’s on Disability Living Allowance and was aged under 65 on 8 April 2013 (or 20 June 2016 in Northern Ireland) will eventually be moved on to Personal Independence Payment .
 The date this happens for you will depend on why your claim has to change.
 Your claim will need to change: